geekynavin/Pdf-converter/README.md

 ## 🧠 How It Works

-- 1.User selects an image file using the upload form.
+1. User selects an image file using the upload form.
-- 2.Django handles the upload, converts the image to PDF using Pillow or reportlab.
+2. Django handles the upload, converts the image to PDF using Pillow or reportlab.
-- 3.The converted PDF file is sent back to the browser and downloaded automatically.
+3. The converted PDF file is sent back to the browser and downloaded automatically.

 ---